ImperialCollegeLondon/SWMManywhere/docs/CONTRIBUTING.md

 ## Changing dependencies

-Is as the development process moves forward you find you need to add a new dependency, just add it to the relevant section of the `pyproject.toml` file and recompile requirements:
+As the development process moves forward you find you need to add a new dependency, just add it to the relevant section of the `pyproject.toml` file and recompile requirements: